Dead Mount Death Play: Anime

 An anime television series adaptation was announced on November 15, 2022.
 It is produced by Geek Toys and directed by Manabu Ono (with Yoshihiro Satsuma replacing Ono as the director for the second cour), with assistant direction by Takaharu Ōkuma, sub-direction by Yoshiki Kitai, scripts written by Ono, Yukie Sugawara, and Yoriko Tomita, character designs handled by Hisashi Abe, and music composed by F.M.F, a group composed of Yūki Nara, Eba, and Kana Utatane.

-The series aired for two cours, with the first cour aired from April 11 to June 27, 2023, (Note: The series premiered on April 10, 2023 at 24:00 (effectively, April 11 at 12:00 a.m.
+The series aired for two cours, with the first cour aired from April 11 to June 27, 2023, (Note: The series premiered on April 10, 2023, at 24:00 (effectively, April 11 at 12:00 a.m.
 JST).) and the second cour aired from October 10 to December 26 of the same year, on Tokyo MX and other networks.
-The first cour's opening theme song is "Nero" (ネロ) by Hiiragi Kirai (sung by Sou), while the ending theme song is "Iolite" (アイオライト) by Inori Minase.
+The first cour's opening theme song is "Nero" (ネロ) by Hiiragi Kirai (sung by Sou), while the ending theme song is "Aolite" (アイオライト) by Inori Minase.
 The second cour's opening theme song is "Scrap Art" (スクラップアート, Sukurappu Āto) by Inori Minase, while the ending theme song is "Hope" by Yuma Uchida.

 At Anime NYC 2022, Crunchyroll announced that they would be streaming the series.
 Medialink has licensed this title in Asia-Pacific (except Australia and New Zealand) and it was streamed on Ani-One Asia YouTube channel.